 Talking about sofas, did you know it's the item that you're most likely to keep in your room for a very long time, probably because it costs so much to replace?

-But does it really?
+But does it?
 With most brands offering affordable credit options, buying a sofa with a unique look is more reality than a dream.
-In this post, I look at a popular high street retailer and picked 5 beautiful designs from their current collection, showing you how to style them to look more expensive than they really are.
+In this post, I look at a popular high-street retailer and pick 5 beautiful designs from their current collection, showing you how to style them to look more expensive than they are.

 2. Townhouse Chic

 Available in dark or light feet at no extra cost and with you within 21 days, the MAYA corner sofa comes in a range of colours and has a light retro touch with its curved feet.
 It might look small but at 216cm wide it's a proper 4 seater, however, the corner means that you should only be able to seat 3 very comfortably (and a lucky one can stretch!).